SkyScreen Systems for Chronographs

 See in the Dark

 The original chronographs, dating back to early 1900’s, functioned by having the bullet cut a piece of wire at the muzzle to start the timing, and striking a down range plate to stop it, the actual measurement being done by measuring how far a weight fell during the time of flight.
 Later, two wire screens were shot through, each causing a mark to be made on a spinning disk, the distance between the marks converted into the bullet speed.
-During WW2, the US Army Ordinance Department developed the first optically triggered counter chronograph (based off of a Geiger counter) using photo-cells and sky light as the source of illumination, they started calling them “Skyscreens.”
+During WW2, the US Army Ordnance Department developed the first optically triggered counter chronograph (based on a Geiger counter) using photo-cells and skylight as the source of illumination, they started calling them “Skyscreens.”

-Our Mk7 Skyscreens contain spring loaded detents which precisely locate them 18” apart when slid on to the custom mounting bar.
+Our Mk7 Skyscreens contain spring-loaded detents which precisely locate them 18” apart when slid onto the custom mounting bar.
 This can be set on a bench or mounted on any standard camera tripod.
-Internal optics enhance the sensitivity of the detectors as well as increasing accuracy.
+Internal optics enhance the sensitivity of the detectors as well as increase accuracy.

-For indoor use, or a more permanent range set up, our Mk7 IR Skyscreens are the way to go.
-Rather then using the ambient sun light for illumination, each Skyscreen contains an IR illuminator which is focused into a fan shaped beam and projected up against a retro-reflector affixed to the underside of the white diffuser screen.
+For indoor use, or a more permanent range set up, our M7 IR SkyScreens are the way to go.
+Rather than using the ambient sunlight for illumination, each Skyscreen contains an IR illuminator which is focused into a fan-shaped beam and projected up against a retro-reflector affixed to the underside of the white diffuser screen.
 This provides absolutely consistent illumination and extremely reliable triggering.